In this day in age; clean and green beauty products can be incredibly difficult to decipher the difference between.

 Why Clean Beauty?

 The skin is the largest organ of the body and it absorbs what is put on it too.
 Many beauty products are formulated with ingredients that are known as endocrine disruptors which have the potential to interfere with our reproductive and neurologic systems.
-This is just one example of the health risk ingredients may pose.
-The beauty industry is able to use harmful ingredients because regulation of beauty product ingredients is easy to work around and the laws have not been changed since the early 1900s.
+This is just one example of the health risks ingredients may pose.
+The beauty industry can use harmful ingredients because regulation of beauty product ingredients is easy to work around and the laws have not been changed since the early 1900s.

 Fragrance, for example, is a vague term, and corporations are not required to disclose what comprises their “fragrance”.
 In other words, they can sneak in nasty ingredients under the guise of “fragrance”, and some harmful chemicals are listed right on the ingredient label–it’s just hard for us to read and understand what they are.

-Clean Beauty is actually just a bunch of buzzwords
+Clean Beauty is just a bunch of buzzwords

-Many brands claim they are “natural” or “paraben-free” or “made from botanical ingredients” or even “clean beauty” and use buzzwords like this, but it does not necessarily mean it’s actually non-toxic.
+Many brands claim they are “natural” “paraben-free” “made from botanical ingredients” or even “clean beauty” and use buzzwords like this, but it does not necessarily mean it’s non-toxic.